-While Asians are frequently blessed with good skin and youthful looks, the same can’t be said for our nose.
+While Asians are frequently blessed with good skin and youthful looks, the same can’t be said for our noses.
 Many individuals of Asian descent are born with rounded noses with low bridges, which explains why a high nose bridge with a defined well-projected tip is a highly coveted feature among many Asian women (and men).

 In the past, a nose job or rhinoplasty was the only way to achieve a beautifully proportioned nose.
 Thankfully, there are now safe and non-surgical options to augment the nose.
 In Singapore, people can augment their nose non-surgically via two ways: Nose Thread Lift and Nose Fillers.